 What Is a Personal Injury Lawyer, and Do I Need One?

 Not all accidents require the assistance of a lawyer.
 However, if you’ve suffered a serious or sustained injury, you should never file a personal injury lawsuit without a lawyer.
 That’s because filing a personal injury lawsuit is extremely complex, and insurance companies will often refuse to settle in good faith.
-Therefore, you’ll need the specialized skills and knowledge of someone who knows the legal system to help guide you through the process and negotiate the recovery you deserve.
+Therefore, you’ll need the particular skills and knowledge of someone who knows the legal system to help guide you through the process and negotiate the recovery you deserve.

 A personal injury attorney provides legal services to individuals who have been injured — whether physically or psychologically — as a result of the negligence of another person, company, government agency or entity.
 The following situations almost always require the assistance of a personal injury lawyer.